 Another way to describe this process would be "test-driving the seller."
 By that we mean two things:

-To test-drive a seller, you'll need to answer the following questions.
+To test-drive a seller, you'll need to answer the questions below.
 If you're working off a classified advertisement, call the phone number listed and — rather than ask if you can see the vehicle — ask these questions.

-This interview accomplishes a few things.
+The interview accomplishes a few things.
 It helps you rule out some vehicles without leaving your home, and it gives you perspective on the vehicle before you see it and perhaps get distracted by some overwhelmingly positive or negative aspect of it (or of the seller!).
 It also gives you a record of the seller's responses.
-If you do go to see and test-drive the vehicle and something conflicts with what the seller told you on the phone, it's a pretty good sign that you don't want to do business with that person.
+If you go to see and test-drive the vehicle, and something conflicts with what the seller told you on the phone, it's a good sign that you don't want to do business with that person.